translational-audiology-lab/STOP_bloodscreen/README.md

 command.

 3. Run the commands below.
-It creates the same Conda environment and activate it (Note : The `project_a` can be chosen as your preference for your project name).
+It creates the same Conda environment and activate it (Note : The `nbis5797` can be chosen as your preference for your project name).

-        conda env create -n project_a -f environment.yml conda activate project_a
+        conda env create -n nbis5797 -f environment.yml conda activate nbis5797

 4. Run `R` and execute this command in `R` to restore the same R environment.